tyfolino/climkern/README.md

 ## Installation

 ClimKern is built on the architecture of Xarray and requires several other packages for compatibility with climate model output.
-Although nearly all packages are available via pip, esmpy is only available via conda.
+The easiest method to install is to create a new conda environment with prerequisite packages using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [mamba](https://mamba-framework.readthedocs.io/en/latest/installation_guide.html):
+`conda create -n ckenv python=3.9 esmpy xarray xesmf cftime` or
+`mamba create -n ckenv python=3.9 esmpy xarray xesmf cftime` Then, activate the environment:
+`conda activate ckenv`
+or
+`mamba activate ckenv`
+Finally, install ClimKern with pip:
+`pip install -i https://test.pypi.org/simple/ climkern`